Nazek-Altayeb/kush-library/README.md

 * The footer consists of links to four social media platforms (Facebook, Youtube, Twitter, Instagram).

-### The "landing page image" and the "About section"
+### The "landing page" image and the "About" section
 * it's a image that zoom in once loading the home page, it shows some books on shelves.
 * The (About Section) describes the values that our library can adds, also what kind of books do we offer.